 91. Hire a videographer for a limited block of time.

-Hire a videographer for just the ceremony, or the ceremony and part of the reception (such as the first dance or toasts).
-Many charge by the hour, so if you need to save money but want a videographer, compromise by picking a specific time to capture.
+Hire a videographer for just the ceremony or the ceremony and part of the reception (such as the first dance or toasts).
+Many will charge you by the hour, so if you need to save money but want a videographer, compromise by picking a specific time to capture.

 92. Buy your wedding rings at the same time.

-And order them from the same jeweler.
+To save money on your wedding rings, order them at the same time and from the same jeweler, if possible.
 Some places offer discounts for more than one order — shipping is usually less expensive, too.
-See: 12 Rustic Wedding Rings for Brides and Modern Wedding Rings for Men and 21 Alternative Wedding Bands for Men and 40 Best Handmade Wedding Bands for some serious inspiration.
+See: 12 Rustic Wedding Rings for Brides, Modern Wedding Rings for Men, 21 Alternative Wedding Bands for Men, and 40 Best Handmade Wedding Bands for some serious inspiration.